recampbell/enrollio/DEVELOPER_NOTES.markdown

 If you've downloaded Enrollio before the Grails 1.2 upgrade, you should only need to install Grails 1.2 to run enrollio.

+# Functional Tests fail if run w/unit & integration

+As of 2010/04/02, you need to run functional tests separately from integration and unit tests.
+If you just run grails test-app, there is a failure in the UserFunctionalTests:

+  No signature of method: java.util.Collections$UnmodifiableRandomAccessList.click() is applicable for argument types: () values: []

+Any solutions to this problem are welcome.